The carbon cycle is a complex Earth system whereby carbon dioxide

 energy such as solar, wind and water sources will help the carbon

 cycle to get back in sync.
-Without these efforts, however, the natural
+Without these efforts, however, the

-and geographical disruption.
+change and geographical disruption.